Ana slowly closed her computer.

 She'd known that she'd had limited time to allow them to do what made them happy and helped them, but she wanted to supplement her husband's income to ensure they were able to afford things like the house, the car, and three college funds.

 Ana worked for reasons outside of the job itself.
 She always wanted to give her sons everything she could to make them happy.
 With two incomes, they were comfortable, and she was active in planning family time.
-Friday nights were game night, where herself, her husband, and their three sons would order take-out from the restaurant of their choosing and play board games until the sun went down.
+Friday nights were game night, where she, her husband, and their three sons would order take-out from the restaurant of their choosing and play board games until the sun went down.
 Additionally, every winter break, they packed up their things and headed over to Disney for a week.
 Family traditions were important to Ana.
 She knew that without this additional source of income, she feared they might not be able to enjoy this Friday night family tradition.

 While Ana was on the hunt for a new job, she frequently considered this being a sign to step back from her work life so she could focus on where her sons were struggling.
 Still, family nights and vacations were important to her, as they allowed her and her husband to get closer to their sons since their jobs primarily kept them from being able to spend much time with them.
 With this new job search in-action, Ana considered this time and decided she'd focus on helping her boys with what they'd been struggling with before she got back into the workforce.